precice/dumux-adapter/README.md

     You can configure the build and configuration process using advanced options by manipulating CMake variables. `dunecontrol` allows to pass an options file for that

     ```bash
-    dunecontrol --opts=OPTSFILE.opts --only=dumux-precice all
+    ./dune-common/bin/dunecontrol --opts=OPTSFILE.opts --only=dumux-precice all
     ```

     There is an `opts`-file provided by the adapter that resides in `test/`.
 You can use it as

     ```bash
-    dunecontrol --opts=dumux-precice/test/cmake-test.opts --only=dumux-precice all
+    ./dune-common/bin/dunecontrol --opts=dumux-precice/test/cmake-test.opts --only=dumux-precice all
     ```

     This provided `cmake-test.opts` file turns off some system-dependent optimizations such that the tests create comparable results on different computers.